ttadesusi/DeepLearning.AI-Specialization/README.md

-# Artificial-Intelligence-Projects
+# Machine-Learning-Specialization
-Repository for my AI projects: CO2 emission prediction
+Repository for documenting the knowledge acquired from Machine Learning Specialization offered by DeepLearning.AI and Standford University.